patric-vinicios/granter-challenge/README.md

-# Granter Chat
+# Real Time Chat

-Granter Chat is a full-stack real-time messaging application built for the Granter engineering challenge.
-It combines a Phoenix JSON API, PostgreSQL persistence and Phoenix Channels with a Vue 3 single-page frontend focused on contacts, private conversations, groups, inbox search, message history and live delivery.
+Real Time Chat is a full-stack real-time messaging application.
+It combines a Phoenix JSON API, PostgreSQL persistence and Phoenix Channels with a
+Vue 3 single-page frontend focused on contacts, private conversations, groups, inbox search, message history and live delivery.